Business Process Optimization Fundamentals

 An initial optimization of this manual process might be to automatically trigger a workflow at customer signup that sends notifications to each group along with the basic information needed to perform their tasks.
 Then, as each group completes their task, they click "Complete" in the workflow.

 You build this process, launch it, test it, then evaluate it after a set period of time.
-You find that the process has become more predictable and accountable than the previous method.
+You find that the process has become more optimized, predictable, and accountable than the previous method.
 You could stop there and have a positive impact.